Brandon J. Martínez

 Academic Background (Curriculum Vitae)

-As of Spring 2024, I am a second year doctoral student in Spanish Linguistics at the University of Arizona.
+I am currently a doctoral student in Spanish Linguistics at the University of Arizona.
 Prior to my doctoral studies, I graduated from the University of New Mexico, earning an MA in Linguistics (2021) and a BA in Linguistics & Languages (2017).
-My primary research interest is the study of the US-Mexico Borderlands through the lens of sociocultural linguistics.

 Projects-in-Progress